 Senior Leaders set the example for those in their areas by continuing to grow professionally themselves.
 They are active members of the primary professional organizations for their areas.
 They encourage members of their staffs to do the same.
-Funding is provided for professional development activities.
+Funding is provided for professional development activities for both faculty and staff members.
 Salary adjustments are made for completion of appropriate courses or programs.
 External funding is obtained for faculty development.
 The Provost is developing an internal program for professional development of faculty members who are interested in pursuing administrative positions as department head, dean, and provost.